Functions as AI Agents

 Functional Composition as Agent Composition

-Just like you'd compose primitive functions together to create and aggregate result, what if you could compose AI agents.
-To do this, you have to model an agent as a unit that accepts and input - for simplicity, let's call this prompt + data, and then produce an output - data.
+Just like you'd compose primitive functions together to create an aggregate result, what if you could compose AI agents?
+To do this, you have to model an agent as a unit that accepts an input and then produces an output.

 The thing that makes functional composition useful in a programming context is the fact that you can reason about the output schema of the result.
-However, an LLM which produces a deterministic result can't guarantee the same function.
+However, LLMs are probabilistic, and so are AI agents.

 So there's our first problem: How do you get AI agents to produce structured, deteministic results?